H1d3r/fluxion/README.md

 Be sure to check out the [changelog here] (https://github.com/deltaxflux/fluxion).

 ## :octocat: How to contribute
 All contributions are welcome!
 Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
 Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!
+Please follow the instructions [here](https://github.com/deltaxflux/fluxion/blob/master/.github/CONTRIBUTING.md)

 ## :trident: Support us!
 Fluxion wasn't created for monetary gains.
 If you want to support us in a financial way, you're more than welcome to do so through the provided Bitcoin address: 1EL4asZh5bsdtt7ECwLQmypeyC2e1TqvmW